muhammadimranfarooqi/httpgo/README.md

 # httpgo
-Simple example of HTTP Go server for test.
+Simple example of HTTP Go server for demo.